TMiguelT/SheetsCrossword/README.md

 CrossSheet is a plugin for creating and completing crosswords collaboratively using Google Sheets

+You can install CrossSheet for free from the G Suite Marketplace: [**Install**](https://gsuite.google.com/marketplace/app/crosssheet/720278429693)

 Features of CrossSheet include:

 - Collaborative crossword solving using the powerful Google Sheets platform